Which Betting Apps Are Legal in Your State? The 2026 Availability Map

 Where the major apps actually operate

-- FanDuel and DraftKings have the widest coverage, 20+ states each, and both operate everywhere in the open-market column above.
+- FanDuel and DraftKings have the widest coverage, 20+ states each, and both operate everywhere in the open-market column above, including New York, the country’s biggest market.

 - DraftKings also won one of Missouri’s two “untethered” licenses at the December 2025 launch, alongside Circa Sports: a good example of how license structures decide who shows up in a new state.